Alderpoint, California

-Alderpoint (formerly, Alder Point) is a census-designated place in Humboldt County, California, at an elevation of 472 ft, 11 mi east-northeast of Garberville.
+Alderpoint (formerly, Alder Point) is a census-designated place in Humboldt County, California, United States, at an elevation of 472 ft, 11 mi east-northeast of Garberville.
 Its population is 137 as of the 2020 census, down from 186 from the 2010 census.
 The ZIP Code is 95511 and its area code is 707.

 History

 The town, named after the abundance of alder trees, began in 1910 as a center for construction of the Northwestern Pacific Railroad.
 The first post office at Alderpoint opened in 1911.

 Demographics

 Alderpoint first appeared as a census designated place in the 2010 U.S. census.